 <?php wp_get_archives(); ?>

-How To Show The Monthly Archives in a Drop Down in Wordpress
+How To Show The Monthly Archives in a Drop Down in WordPress

 The biggest problem with monthly archives is that the size of the list grows every single month, taking up more and more room.
 There is however, a way of getting around this; use a drop-down list.
 The drop-down takes up very little space until clicked on, and is a suitable method of browsing through the months because they are all in order, making a particular date easy to find.

-The code to add this drop-down has actually been put into the Wordpress Codex already, but I’ll paste it below anyway.
+The code to add this drop-down has actually been put into the WordPress Codex already, but I’ll paste it below anyway.

 <select name="archive-dropdown" onChange='document.location.href=this.options[this.selectedIndex].value;'>